 I put these two days together because they are both commemorated in the UK.
 The first is the official day of the ending of world war I and the second is meant to pay respect to the lives that were lost on these days.

 Target audience: People from the UK, and followers of content about history.
 You can find a lot of inspirational stories to share on these days like these 5 inspirational stories of women in WWI

 You can find on the official website for this day ideas for activities and content related to the empowerment of men.

 Target audience: Not only men, but families in general.
 There is the men, his lover the wife and the children – some of them are the men of the future

 United in the fight against bullying the odd-sock day was created to celebrate the uniqueness in each and every one of us.
 Here are some bullying awareness activities you can use as inspiration for creating engaging content for your followers.

 Target audience: Youth might be the target audience for many of the activities themselves but it’s their parents you could reach to make greater impact by helping them learn how to raise awareness in their homes and communities.

 24th November – American Thanksgiving

 Celebrated since 1621 in America, the thanksgiving history has many aspects to it that might interest your followers.
-Moreover, it’s a time where families come together which fits content about these complex relationships.
+Moreover, it’s a time when families come together which fits the content about these complex relationships.